Everything you need to know about the visitor record

 Can I leave and re enter Canada with the visitor record?

-If I want to re-enter Canada as a tourist, what do I need?
+I left Canada; if I want to re-enter Canada as a tourist, what do I need?
 A new eTA?

-Can I leave Canada while the visitor record is still being processed?
+I want to go home; can I leave Canada while the visitor record is still being processed?

 Do I need health insurance for the visitor record?